kyma-project/community/guidelines/repository-guidelines/01-new-repository-settings.md

 ![Merge button](./assets/merge-button.png)

 Leave only the **Allow squash merging** option selected.
-This option combines all commits into one before merging the changes into the `master` branch.
+This option combines all commits into one before merging the changes into the `main` branch.

 ## Set branch protection rules

-Define branch protection rules that include enforcing obligatory review and approval of pull requests (PRs), and define which Prow jobs need to pass successfully before merging PR changes into the `master` branch.
+Define branch protection rules that include enforcing obligatory review and approval of pull requests (PRs), and define which Prow jobs need to pass successfully before merging PR changes into the `main` branch.

 To see these settings, go to **Branches** in the left menu, under repository **Settings**: